Exam Requirements – Kyu Grades

 - Jiyu Waza

-- "free techniques" against grab attacks
+- "free techniques" against any grasping attack

 2 kyu – minimum 6 months including 60 hours of training (including 30 as instructor assistant) and participation in one seminar since obtaining 3 kyu